MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/model-benchmarks.md

 - **Quality index:** This index is the average score across our accuracy measurement and our GPTSimilarity measurement (brought to a scale from zero to one, using min-max scaling).
 The index is provided on a scale from zero to one.
 - **Performance index:** This index is the median latency across all the values that we measure.
-- **Cost index:** This index is the total price in (US Dollars) for the cost per input tokens and cost per output tokens, with a ratio of 3:1.
+- **Cost index:** This index is the total price for the cost per input tokens and cost per output tokens, with a ratio of 3:1.

 ## Related content